 Open communication and trust, the degree to which team members feel free to express their views

 CONFLICT

 As the traditional hierarchical organization gives way to group-based structures, conflicts on teams will become more prevalent.
-If we define conflict as simply differences of opinion, this is exactly what we want to happen.
+IF WE DEFINE CONFLICT AS SIMPLE DIFFERENCES OF OPINION, this is exactly what we want to happen.